ma3xco/white-paper/README.md

   - User‑selectable scopes: one‑time approvals, limited allowances, or broader allowances where appropriate; clear revoke flows and proactive alerts.
   - Hints: One-time vs. unlimited defaults; revoke flow; proactive alerts; education.
 - What is the multi-device experience (sessions, sync, recovery across devices)?
+  - On a new or reinstalled device, the user signs in with the same Google/Apple account.
+The app locates and downloads the user’s encrypted backup from the associated cloud provider.
+The user enters their in‑app passcode; a key derived from this passcode decrypts the backup locally and restores the wallet from the mnemonic.
+Without the correct passcode, the backup is unusable to anyone else.
+The mnemonic is never transmitted or stored in plaintext on any server.
   - Single‑active‑device by default for safety, with secure cloud sync enabling recovery on a new device.
 Passphrase encryption protects keys on a lost device; users can rotate keys and migrate assets after re‑provisioning.
   - Hints: Device binding; session revocation; key sync; lost device recovery.
 - What support/operations guarantees exist (SLA, incident status, transparency)?